Boston Fed Announces 2024 Board of Directors

-The Federal Reserve Bank of Boston today announced its 2023 Board of Directors, effective Jan.
-1. Corey Thomas, chair and chief executive officer of Rapid7, has been appointed chair, and Roger Crandall, chairman, president, and chief executive officer of MassMutual has been appointed deputy chair.
-Lizanne Kindler, executive chair and chief executive officer of Talbots, has been appointed a Class C director.
+The Federal Reserve Bank of Boston today announced its 2024 Board of Directors, effective Jan.
+1. Corey Thomas, chair and chief executive officer of Rapid7, will remain chair, and Roger Crandall, chairman, president, and chief executive officer of MassMutual, will remain deputy chair.

-Robert F. Rivers, chair and chief executive officer of Eastern Bank, has been appointed as the Boston Fed’s member of the Federal Reserve System’s Federal Advisory Council.
+Robert F. Rivers, chair and chief executive of Eastern Bank, will remain the Boston Fed’s member of the Federal Reserve System’s Federal Advisory Council.

-The Federal Reserve Act requires that each Reserve Bank have nine directors.
-Three Class A directors represent member banks in each district, three Class B directors represent the public, and three Class C directors represent the public with due consideration to the interests of agriculture, commerce, industry, services, labor, and consumers.
+The Federal Reserve Act provides that Reserve Bank directors are divided into three classes—Class C, Class B, and Class A. Class A directors represent member banks in each district, Class B directors represent the public, and Class C directors represent the public with due consideration to the interests of agriculture, commerce, industry, services, labor, and consumers.
 Member banks elect Class A and Class B directors.
 The Board of Governors of the Federal Reserve System in Washington appoints Class C directors and designates the chair and deputy chair from this group.

 - Corey Thomas, chair and a Class C director, is chair and chief executive officer of Rapid7, a cybersecurity and analytics company based in Boston.
 He has extensive experience leading technology companies to the next stage of growth and innovation.
 Thomas previously served on the U.S. Commerce Department's Digital Economy Board of Advisors.
 Prior to joining Rapid7, Thomas was vice president of marketing at Parallels, Inc., and he served as group project manager of the Microsoft Server and Tools division, where he steered product planning for Microsoft’s data platform.
 Thomas was also a consultant at Deloitte Consulting.
 In 2021, Thomas became a member of the Council on Foreign Relations.
 He also serves on the Blue Cross Blue Shield of Massachusetts board of directors, LPL Financial board of directors, Vanderbilt University board of trust, and the Massachusetts Competitive Partnership.
 Thomas has been a member of the Boston Fed’s External Diversity Advisory Council since 2019 and served as deputy chair of the Board of Directors in 2021 and 2022.